 Math Pathways

-- Students who pursue the Core Pathway through middle school and then continue through Algebra 1, Geometry, and Algebra 2 will have the opportunity to complete Algebra 3 or Pre-Calculus in high school and will be ready to pursue college-level math courses after graduation.
+- Students who pursue Pathway B through middle school and then continue through Algebra 1, Geometry, and Algebra 2/Applied Algebra 2 in high school will have the opportunity to complete all graduation requirements plus Pre-Calculus/AP Pre-Calculus and/or Financial Algebra while in high school and will be ready to pursue college-level math courses after graduation.

-- Students who meet requirements for and pursue the Accelerated Pathway through middle school and complete Pre-Calculus in high school will also be college-ready and will have had an opportunity to complete at least one additional higher level math course such as Calculus or Statistics in the senior year of high school.
+- Students who meet requirements for and pursue Pathway C through middle school and complete Geometry, Algebra 2, Pre-Calculus/AP Pre-Calculus in high school will complete all graduation requirements, be college-ready and will have an opportunity to complete at least one additional math course such as Calculus/AP Calculus AB and/or AP Statistics and/or Financial Algebra.

 Frequently Asked Questions